partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 ### Better connection management

 Previously, PartyKit managed connections in a big in-memory `Map`, available in `party.connections`.
-This meant that every time your server woke up from hibernation, PartyKit needed to rehydrate all connections, which was slow, expensive, and in many cases unnecessary.
+This meant that every time your server woke up from hibernation, PartyKit needed to rehydrate all connections, which was slow, expensive, and, in many cases, unnecessary.

 Now, instead, you can access connections on `Party` as follows: